magnarllc/backend-code-challenge/README.md

 ## Preamble

 Thank you for interviewing with Magnar.
-The goal of this code challenge is to assess basic competency in backend engineering fundamentals and developmental best practices.
+The goal of this code challenge is to assess competency in backend engineering fundamentals and developmental best practices.

 We understand that this challenge is part of a job interview being done on the candidate's own time and we aim to be respectful of that.
 Plan to spend about